Aarav2709/Needlelight/README.md

 </div>

 LumaflyV2 is a refreshed, production-ready evolution of the original Lumafly installer.
 It focuses on first-class support for Hollow Knight: Silksong, improved stability when installing mods, and a cleaner, more maintainable codebase with better localization support.
+LumaflyV2 is not affiliated with Lumafly or its developers.

 Key improvements in LumaflyV2:

 - Reworked game profile system: automatic detection and per-game executable resolution (better Silksong support).
 - Safer installer flow with improved error handling around file access and mod installation.
-- Better internationalization and updated translations.
 - Small UX improvements: clearer messages, improved settings persistence, and fewer edge-case crashes.

 ## 🎮 Usage